-As of December 31, 2020, we had 201.8 million shares of common stock outstanding and approximately 21.3 million shares of common stock underlying outstanding options and restricted stock units under the Rackspace Technology, Inc. Equity Incentive Plan (the "2017 Incentive Plan") and the Rackspace Technology, Inc. 2020 Equity Incentive Plan (the "2020 Incentive Plan"), and we have reserved an additional 22.7 million shares of common stock for issuance under the 2020 Incentive Plan and 11.1 million shares of common stock for issuance under the Employee Stock Purchase Plan (the "ESPP") and we may be required to issue additional shares of common stock to an affiliate of ABRY Partners, LLC and ABRY Partners II, LLC (collectively, "ABRY") under the merger agreement related to the acquisition of Datapipe.
-In addition, certain of our existing stockholders, including the Apollo Funds, Searchlight Capital Partners L.P ("Searchlight") and ABRY, have certain rights to require us to register the sale of common stock that we may issue under the 2017 Incentive Plan, the 2020 Incentive Plan and the ESPP.
+As of December 31, 2021, we had 211.2 million shares of common stock outstanding and approximately 18.9 million shares of common stock underlying outstanding options and RSUs under the 2017 Incentive Plan and the 2020 Incentive Plan, and we have reserved an additional 15.7 million shares of common stock for issuance under the ESPP and we may be required to issue additional shares of common stock to an affiliate of ABRY under the merger agreement related to the acquisition of Datapipe.
+In addition, certain of our existing stockholders, including Apollo and ABRY, have certain rights to require us to register the sale of common stock held by them including in connection with underwritten offerings.
+Additionally, we filed a registration statement in respect of all shares of common stock that we may issue under the 2017 Incentive Plan, the 2020 Incentive Plan and the ESPP.
 After registration, these shares can be freely sold in the public market upon issuance.
 Sales of significant amounts of stock in the public market upon expiration of applicable lock-up agreements, the perception that such sales may occur, or early release of any lock-up agreements, could adversely affect prevailing market prices of our common stock or make it more difficult for you to sell your shares of common stock at a time and price that you deem appropriate.